Anchor to Chain Connection Guide

 Fit the largest diameter pin possible through the end link of the chain for the strongest possible joint.

-Use the more open rounded shape of bow shackles to allow more freedom of movement where required.
+Use the more open-rounded shape of bow shackles to allow more freedom of movement (articulation) where required.

-Use D shackles, especially those with a flush head to the pin, to achieve a narrower fitting.
+Use D shackles to achieve a narrower fitting, especially those with a flush head to the pin.

-Take advantage of the oversize bow shackles which are factory fitted to some brands of anchor e.g. CQR.
+You can take advantage of the oversized bow shackles that are factory fitted to some anchor brands, e.g. CQR.
 These shackles often feature a flush pin head with the thread permanently welded.

-Introduce 3 links of anchor chain between a standard swivel e.g. a Kong design and the anchor.
+Introduce three links of anchor chain between a standard swivel, e.g. a Kong design and the anchor.
+This ensures articulation between the anchor and the swivel, preventing lateral loading.

-Pros: a good quality chain repair link should be as strong as the same size chain, streamline attachment with no snagging, sympathetic bearing surface for chain links or pins at both ends.
+Pros: a good quality threaded chain repair link, e.g. Maillon Rapide link, can be as strong as the same size chain.
+This connection offers a streamlined attachment with no snagging and a sympathetic load-bearing surface to the end link in the chain or the anchor connector pin.

-Cons: the thread may require a little filing in order to fit through calibrated chain, requires a thread locking compound because seizing is not possible, in this instance, it does not allow lateral movement on the anchor connector.
+Cons: the thread may require a little filing to fit through a calibrated chain - it requires a thread-locking compound because seizing is impossible - in the picture above, it does not allow lateral movement on the anchor connector.

-Joining shackles together ‘pin to pin’ - this will result in the bearing edges sliding from side to side.
+Joining shackles together ‘pin to pin’ will result in the bearing edges sliding from side to side.

 Fitting the crown of a shackle through a ‘square cut’ hole so that the shackle bears on two unsympathetic stress points.